CITY CENTER (CLOSED)

 Year of creation: 1994

-The City Center District, now closed, was created in 1994 as the “4th Street Urban Renewal District”.
+The City Center District, now closed, was created in 1994 as the 4th Street Urban Renewal District.
 The project area was declared a deteriorated or a deteriorating area in which the rehabilitation, conservation and redevelopment of the urban renewal area is necessary in the interest of the public health, safety, and welfare of the residents of the City of Post Falls.
-In 2001, an area beyond 4th Avenue was added with a plan amendment and in 2004 a third amendment was completed to expand the boundaries to encompass a total of 231 acres, amend goals and objectives and rename the District as the “City Center Urban Renewal District”.
-The District had a 24 year life and closed in August 2018.
-The 2018 increment could have been collected through 2019, however the URA Commision elected to close the district early as there were no new projects.
+In 2001, an area beyond 4th Avenue was added with a plan amendment and, in 2004, a third amendment was completed to expand the boundaries to encompass a total of 231 acres, amend goals and objectives and rename the District as the “City Center Urban Renewal District.”
+The District had a 24-year life and closed in August 2018.
+The 2018 increment could have been collected through 2019, however the URA Commission elected to close the district early as there were no new projects.
 Closing the district early provided a surplus rebate of over $400,000 to the taxing entities.